0x0ff/en.0x0ff.info/_posts/2021-01-21-Client-Side-Attack-Watering-Hole.markdown

 To be effective, it is therefore necessary to be benevolent in our approach, and it is also essential to adapt the speech to the audience.
 Because we have to get used to the idea that this awareness could not be so extensive for everyone.
 So let's adapt our speeches to the audience.
 Each group: your parents, your children, technical teams, managers or users of a company **IS** in need to be treated independently on the content of these exchanges.
 The form must remain attractive and pleasant.
 It is by offering support in this progression that we will act most effectively on the global level.
 It is by involving and empowering users more than by constraining their uses that mentalities will evolve.
 {: .text-justify}

-So, if you are part of an **SEC** team , I ask you the question, have you ever thought about your methods?
+So, if you are part of an **SEC Team**, I ask you the question, have you ever thought about your methods?
 Are you sure you never fall into the abuse of authority or into a self-indulgent bias?
 Do you not sometimes, unconsciously, adopt a posture of guardian of morals and knowledge?
 Are you sure you are not being paternalistic and condescending in your communication?
 Don't you infantilize your users " _unable to use their own tools with these big twats_"?
 In short, are you really convinced that the vertical tutor/pupil relationship is the best method?
 {: .text-justify}

-Personally, I am convinced that there is unease today ...
-Let us not be imbued with ourselves or too proud of our methods, because we are probably responsible (_at least partially_) for the epidermal reactions that computer security triggers in some ...
-Rightly and wrongly , we are seen by some as a somewhat sectarian and arrogant bunch of bullies ...
+Personally, I am convinced that there is unease today...
+Let us not be imbued with ourselves or too proud of our methods, because we are probably responsible (*at least partially*) for the epidermal reactions that computer security triggers in some...
+Rightly and wrongly, we are seen by some as a somewhat sectarian and arrogant bunch of bullies...
 {: .text-justify}

 And yet the observation is clear, the failure is bitter and there is nothing to brag about.
 Today, more than 20 years after the advent of the Internet for the general public, users still do not have good hygiene in using the computer tool.
 Worse, not all **IT** professionals have this veneer of knowledge.
 And how can they fight against the multitude of attacks when they are not able to identify the weapons that are opposed to them?..
 Of course these principles are not necessarily taught in schools and universities (_when security is is not the subject of the training_) which is a definite lack, however we can also be singled out, because after all we may not have paddled in the right direction.
 {: .text-justify}

 Fortunately the trend has turned a bit on the side of **IT** professionals.
 Hacking and **DIY** are on the rise, offensive security has also become more accessible.
 Our community has grown and opened up, becoming welcoming and engaging.
-So a big thank you to the French actors who have made and still make this knowledge accessible: [www.newbiecontest.org](http://www.newbiecontest.org/), [root-me.org](http://root-me.org/), [La nuit du Hack](https://nuitduhack.com/), [LeHack](https://lehack.org/fr), [hackndo.com](https://beta.hackndo.com/) , [grehack.fr](https://grehack.fr/) , [reflets.info](https://reflets.info/) , [SebSauvage](https://sebsauvage.net/) , [La Quadrature du Net](https://www.laquadrature.net/), [Kali Linux Fr](https://www.kali-linux.fr/), …_I invite you to complete this list of tens (hundreds?) of links, I will update the article accordingly if you like._
+So a big thank you to the French actors who have made and still make this knowledge accessible: [www.newbiecontest.org](http://www.newbiecontest.org/), [root-me.org](http://root-me.org/), [La nuit du Hack](https://nuitduhack.com/), [LeHack](https://lehack.org/fr), [hackndo.com](https://beta.hackndo.com/), [grehack.fr](https://grehack.fr/), [reflets.info](https://reflets.info/), [SebSauvage](https://sebsauvage.net/), [La Quadrature du Net](https://www.laquadrature.net/), [Kali Linux Fr](https://www.kali-linux.fr/), …_I invite you to complete this list of tens (hundreds?) of links, I will update the article accordingly if you like._
 {: .text-justify}

 _Translated from [0x0ff.info](https://www.0x0ff.info/2021/attaque-cote-client-xss-et-phishing/) by [@Razcall_](https://twitter.com/Razcall_)._